INDIANA REDISTRICTING INITIATIVE/RESOURCES

 WHY: Indiana state voting district

-Gerry-mandering was born in July.
-We walk in his dust.
+and infamous father of Gerry-mandering was born in July.
+We walked in his dust.

 Letter to the Evansville C&P Editor: Keep redistricting hopes alive